Katarism: Political recognition

 Katarism made its political breakthrough in the late 1970s through the leading role katarists played in CSUTCB.
 The katarists pushed the CSUTCB to become more indigenized.
 Eventually, the katarists split into two groups.
 The first, a more reformist strain, was led by Victor Hugo Cardenas, who later served as vice president under Gonzalo Sanchez de Lozada, heading efforts to institutionalize a neoliberal, state-led multiculturalism.
 A second strain articulated a path of Aymara nationalism.
 A political wing of the movement, the Tupaj Katari Revolutionary Movement (MRTK) was launched.
 This radical stream of katarism has been represented by Felipe Quispe (aka El Mallku), who took part in founding the Tupac Katari Guerrilla Army in the 1980s.
-This group later became the MIP (Indigenous Movement Pachakuti), which became outspoken critics of the neoliberal Washington Consensus and which coalesced around ethnic-based solidarity.
-Quispe advocated the creation of a new sovereign country, the Republic of Quillasuyo, named after one of the four regions of the old empire where the Incas conquered the Aymaras.
-The ex Vice President of Bolivia under Evo Morales, Alvaro Garcia Linera, was a member of this group.
+This group later became the MIP (Pachakuti Indigenous Movement), outspoken critics of the neoliberal Washington Consensus which coalesced around ethnic-based solidarity.
+Quispe advocated the creation of a new sovereign country, the Republic of Quillasuyo, named after the southern region of the Inca Empire where the Incas conquered the Aymara.
+The former Vice President of Bolivia under Evo Morales, Álvaro García Linera, was a member of this group.